Batgirl movie scrapped months before planned release

 She appeared alongside Michael Keaton as Batman, Brendan Fraser as villain Firefly and JK Simmons as Commissioner James Gordon.

 Warner Bros also confirmed that Scoob!
-Holiday Haunt would also be scrapped.
+Holiday Haunt would be scrapped.

-A spokesperson for Warner Bros said: "The decision to not release Batgirl reflects our leadership's strategic shift as it relates to the DC universe and HBO Max.
+A spokesperson for the firm said: "The decision to not release Batgirl reflects our leadership's strategic shift as it relates to the DC universe and HBO Max.

 "Leslie Grace is an incredibly talented actor and this decision is not a reflection of her performance.